dehsilvadeveloper/nestjs-graphql-orders/docs/getting_started.md

 #### Creating database structure

-To create the database structure, you have to use the following script:
+To create the database structure, you have to start a *migration process*.
+To do that, use the following script:

 ```shell
 npm run prisma:migrate:dev